Propellerhead-Interactive/alchemy-news-sdk/README.md

 **BETA**

 This is a Ruby SDK for the IBM Alchemy News API.
-It is fairly simple at the moment, as it is just in its infancy.
+It is still fairly simple at the moment, as it is just in its infancy.

 ## Supported Ruby Versions
 This library aims to support and is tested against the following Ruby implementations: